Statistical visualisation for tidy and geospatial data in R via kernel smoothing methods in the eks package: Density-based classification (supervised learning)

 Our data sample comprises the air quality measurements for three hourly intervals at six hours apart throughout the day, i.e. 07:00--08:00 (pink circles, $n_1=1282$), 13:00--14:00 (green triangles, $n_2=1280$), and 19:00--20:00 (blue squares, $n_3=1292$), as shown in the scatter plot in the left panel of Figure~\ref{fig:kda1}.
 In the centre panel are the quartile probability contour plots of marginal density estimates $\hat{\pi}_1 \hat{f}_1$ (pink solid lines), $\hat{\pi}_2 \hat{f}_2$ (green dotted lines), and $\hat{\pi}_3 \hat{f}_3$ (blue dashed lines), where $\hat{f}_1$ is the density estimate for 07:00--08:00, $\hat{f}_2$ for 13:00--14:00, and $\hat{f}_3$ for 19:00--20:00.
 As the marginal density contours have considerable overlap in the central regions, it is difficult to decide visually which marginal density value is higher.
 This is resolved in the plot of estimated class labels from the density-based classifier on the right of Figure~\ref{fig:kda1}.
 The regions where the 07:00--08:00 measurements are more likely are coloured in pink, the 13:00-14:00 measurements are more likely are in green, and the 19:00--20:00 measurements are more likely are in blue.
+The general trend is, as the day progresses, both levels of CO$_2$ and PM$_{10}$ increase, with the increase of PM$_{10}$ being more sustained.
 The boundaries of these class label regions are complex and would not be well-estimated by the linear and quadratic classifiers.
-The general trend is, as the day progresses, both levels of CO$_2$ and PM$_{10}$ increase, with the increase of PM$_{10}$ being more sustained.
+It appears that the upper right corner of the kernel classifier gives noisy decision boundaries but since this region has no observed data, it is has little effect on its accuracy.
+The misclassification rate of the kernel classifier is 0.38, in comparison to 0.44 for a linear classifier (\code{MASS::lda}) and 0.43 for a quadratic classifier (\code{MASS::qda}).

 The command to compute a tidy kernel classifier is \code{tidy\_kda}.
-It requires a grouped tibble as its input (\code{air\_gr}), grouped by the class factor variable (\code{time}).
+It requires a grouped tidy tibble as its input (\code{air\_gr}), grouped by the class factor variable (\code{time}).
 To produce the marginal densities plot for the density-based classifier in the centre panel in Figure~\ref{fig:kda1}:

 The layer function \code{geom\_contour\_ks} draws the contour lines for \code{tidy\_ks} objects.
 In addition to the columns already present in the density estimate, the extra columns in the output of a density-based classifier relate to the classes: \code{prior\_prob} (class sample proportion), \code{label} (estimated class label), \code{time} (same as input class label).
 The structure of a density-based classifier is similar to that for a density estimate grouped by a class variable.